Due Process Central Lessons and Activities

 “Are They Watching You?”

 The Fourth Amendment was added to the Constitution to ensure we would be protected from unreasonable searches.
 In recent years, legislation and executive action have given the federal government more power to search.
 How would you explain the constitutional balance between liberty and security?
 Is the Fourth Amendment working as intended?
-Challenge yourself to get the fastest time and the fewest clicks!
-Play now!
+Check out our Liberty and Security in Modern Times curriculum here.

 Explore in depth the ways the Bill of Rights protects your right to due process of law.
-With a special emphasis on the Fourth, Fifth, and Eighth Amendments, this complete instructional unit will help your students understand these key concepts.
-Download the complete lesson here.
+With a special emphasis on the Fourth, Fifth, Sixth, and Eighth Amendments, this lesson will help your students understand these key concepts.